w0113/zsnap/README.md

         -h, --help                       Show this message.
         -v                               Be verbose.

-    The options -M, -H, -d, -w or -m are used to specify which snapshots should be destroyed.
-It is possible to combine those options, e. g. '-w 2 -H 12' would delete all snapshots which are older than two weeks and twelve hours.
-If none of those options are used, no snapshot will be destroyed.
-Furthermore only snapshots created by this script will be deleted, all other snapshots remain untouched.

-    All choosen operations are only applied to the specified group for all specified volumes.
+    All create/destroy operations are only applied to the specified group for all specified volumes.
 Each volume must be ZFS a volume and if no volumes are specified, the operation is done on ALL available volumes.

     A group is a way to organize snapshots on each volume.
 If no group is specified, the default group is used.
 The default group has no name.
 It is